AngeloGalav/NGINX-OPA-Authz/README.md

 ## SSL Disclaimer
 Since the service uses dummy certificates made for testing, your browser may tell you that a certificate may be invalid/the CA cannot be trusted.
-This is normal and caused by certificate which are, in fact, made only for testing purposes.
+This is normal and caused by the igi-ca certificates which are, in fact, made for testing purposes only.

 ## Some useful resources
 - [auth_request explanation](https://redbyte.eu/en/blog/using-the-nginx-auth-request-module/)